 All Network Users must use their own network account to logon to the network.
-The School's auditing software automatically records the address of all websites accessed and this information can be retrieved by ICT Support.
-All Internet access is filtered by the 'South West Grid for Learning Filtering System'.
-Despite all reasonable steps being taken if an unsuitable content is discovered this should be reported immediately to a member of staff or ICT support.
+The School's auditing software automatically records the address of all websites accessed and this information can be retrieved by IT Support.
+All Internet access is filtered by the school's Smoothwall system.
+Despite all reasonable steps being taken, if an unsuitable content is discovered, this should be reported immediately to a member of staff or IT Support.
 Attempts to bypass the filtering system are strictly prohibited and may result in a user's Internet access being removed.
+All access matching safeguarding criteria is reported daily to a member of the safeguarding team.
+IT Support have access to unfiltered access for testing purposes and its use is governed by this AUP.
+Use of the unfiltered access must be sanctioned by the Senior IT Technician.